sdiehl/kaleidoscope/tutorial.md

 An intermediate knowledge of Haskell is required.
 We will make heavy use of monads and transformers without pause for exposition.
 If you are not familiar with monads, applicatives and transformers then it is best to learn these topics before proceeding.
-Conversely if you are an advanced Haskeller you may notice the lack of modern techniques which could drastically simplify our code.
-Instead we will shy away from advanced patterns since the purpose is to instruct in LLVM and not Haskell programming.
-Whenever possible we will avoid cleverness and just do the "stupid thing".

 The overall goal of this tutorial is to progressively unveil our language, describing how it is built up over time.
 This will let us cover a fairly broad range of language design and LLVM-specific usage issues, showing